 Note that you need to have administrator access in order to view your repository's settings.
 If you aren't able to view the settings, then you will need to get help from someone on your team with Admin access

 What if none of these are the cause of the issue?

-If you've determined that none of these are the cause of the issue, then feel free to reach out to the Prismic team through the chat feature on the prismic.io website.
+If you've determined that none of these are the cause of the issue, then feel free to reach out to the Prismic team through our community forum.
 They will help you troubleshoot what might have cause this to happen.